Information

 Self-care / OTC (over-the-counter)

-NHS England (NHSE) has published new prescribing guidance covering 35 minor, short-term health conditions that are either 'self-limiting' or suitable for 'self-care', for which over-the-counter (OTC) items should not be routinely prescribed in primary care.
+NHS England (NHSE) has published prescribing guidance covering 35 minor, short-term health conditions that are either 'self-limiting' or suitable for 'self-care', for which over-the-counter (OTC) items should not be routinely prescribed in primary care.

 Many of these products are cheap to buy and are readily available OTC along with advice from pharmacies.
 Some self-care medicines are available from shops and supermarkets.
 Please click here for further information, exceptions, and a patient leaflet.